 It is a joy to watch Drew eat from a fork.
 Unfortunately, she can't hold one, but when offered a food item on a fork, she figured it out immediately--probably from watching us eat--and gently and correctly took the morsel from the fork and ate it.
 Just exactly as a human being would, except perhaps a little more politely and genteelly.
 We wonder how many other dogs could eat like this.
 Probably any other German Shepherd!
-But probably not most other pooches.
-They predictably would snap at the food, and perhaps stab themselves in the mouth with the tines.
+But perhaps not some other pooches, who might snap at the food, and perhaps stab themselves in the mouth with the tines.
 Be careful if you try this!
 We assume no liability!
 But, Drew could give lessons...

-There is a restaurant in Portland, the Berlin Inn, which not only is by reputation the best German restaurant in the city, but which also observes the European custom of allowing the family dog at the table.
+There was at this time a restaurant in Portland, the Berlin Inn (later the Brooklyn House, alas now closed), which not only was by reputation the best German restaurant in the city, but which also observed the European custom of allowing the family dog at the table.
 At least, on their open porch; Oregon law prohibits dogs in the indoor dining area.
-Drew has dined there on several occasions and loves the place.
+Drew dined there on several occasions and loved the place.
 She had Thanksgiving Dinner in 50 degree temperatures (Fahrenheit; that's 10 degrees Celsius) in November of 2003, with us and Karin and Mark Baer, and we ordered her a child's meal, with fondue appetizer, turkey and all the fixings, and a bit of pumpkin pie at the end of the meal.
 She ate the whole thing from a fork, patiently waiting her turn while we had some of our meals before giving her the next bite of hers!
 She enjoyed Thanksgiving dinner there again in November of 2004.

 The above photo, and the two thumbnails on the main ("Welcome!") page of this website, were taken in the noon hour of Easter Sunday, April 11, 2004, when the same four people joined her for Sunday Brunch.
 The temperature was a record-breaking 83 on that date in bright sunshine, and Drew sat nicely beside the table and waited for Jane to give her forkfuls of her dinner (above)--and afterwards, her "New Yorkie Cheesecake" doggie dessert tart (thumbnail on main page).